HyungKyu-Kim/HyungKyu-Kim.github.io/mail.md

 </div>

 <br>
-<p> I wanted to train myself through product process in industrial field.<br>
+<p> For many years, I had wanted to train myself through product process in industrial field.<br>
-As a result, it was possible to get skill to develop any results what I want.<br>
+As a result, I was able to get skills to develop any results that I want.<br>
-In SAMSUNG, I have worked as Embedded System Engineer over five years.<br>
+In SAMSUNG, I had worked as Embedded System Engineer over five years until I joined Medipixel, a medical startup.
-And In a medical startup, I have an as AI Researcher for two years.<br>
+And In Medipixel, I have done AI Researcher job for two years.<br>
-Main projects that I have been in charge of are followings.
+Main projects that I have been in charge of are as follows
 </p>
 <br>